pulumi/docs/content/docs/reference/pkg/gcp/serviceAccount/account/_index.md

 import * as pulumi from "@pulumi/pulumi";
 import * as gcp from "@pulumi/gcp";

-const serviceAccount = new gcp.serviceAccount.Account("service_account", {
+const serviceAccount = new gcp.serviceaccount.Account("service_account", {
     accountId: "service-account-id",
     displayName: "Service Account",
 });